buildit/twig/README.md

 2. With your VPN credentials

-3. Using your Wipro email address
+3. Using your Mothership corporate email address

 #### Linting